Reinaldo Oudinot

-Reinaldo Oudinot (or Renauld Oudinot) was a French military engineer from the 18th century, who became most famous for his hydraulic works on the Portuguese harbours of Porto, Aveiro, Leiria and Funchal.
+Reinaldo Oudinot (/uːdiːˈnoʊ/ oo-dee-NOH, /fr/), or Renauld Oudinot, was a French military engineer from the 18th century, who became most famous for his hydraulic works on the Portuguese harbours of Porto, Aveiro, Leiria and Funchal.
 Even though he was born and educated in France, he started his career in Portugal, where he developed several projects on different fields such as: architecture, urban planning, hydraulic engineering and agriculture development.
 In 1803, he was to become one of the most ranked engineers on the Portuguese army as he was promoted to Brigadier of the Royal Engineers.

 First years

 Reinaldo Oudinot was born in 1744 in Sampigny on the diocese of Verdun in France.
 It has been written that after finishing his degree in engineering he travelled to England, arriving in Portugal in 1766.
 On 5 September he signed in the Portuguese Army, beginning his military career with the post of infantry helper.
 In his first years he worked at the Province of Estremadura where Later in 1768 he joined the team of Gilherme Elsden on the surveys for Tejo, upgrading to Infantry Officer on 8 February.